 - Quality management

-Programs like the Master of Science (M.S.) in Nursing or M.S. in Rehabilitation Counseling and Case Management offer training in related areas and can be found in a 100% online format.
+Programs like the Master of Science (M.S.) in Nursing or M.S. in Rehabilitation Counseling and Case Management offer training in related areas and can be found fully online.
 However, due to the interpersonal nature of the field, participation in an in-person internship is often required.
-Applicants are generally not required to have completed their undergraduate degree in any specific major.
+Prerequisites include work experience and a bachelor's degree, though not necessarily in a specific field.
 These programs take roughly two years to complete.

-Good communication as well as an ability to research - and think critically about - a problem are vitally important to good case management.
-These programs prepare graduates for work in the field by providing classes in:
+Good communication, as well as an ability to research (and think critically about) a problem are vitally important to good case management.
+Below are examples of common classes:

 - Rehabilitation technology